-- 1) Transitions of Care (Patient Hand-offs) constitute the transfer of information, authority, and responsibility during transitions in care across the continuum for the purpose of ensuring the continuity and safety of the patient's care. - 2) Hand-off communication is a real time, active process of passing patient-specific information from one caregiver to another, generally conducted face-to-face, or from one team of caregivers to another for the purpose of ensuring the continuity and safety of the patient's care. - 3) Hand-offs should occur at a fixed time and place each day and use a standard verbal or written template. - 4) The circumstances for transitions of care may include scheduled and unscheduled changes of assignments, at the conclusion and the commencement of assigned duty periods or call, when the patient is transferred to another site or another team of providers (e.g., transfer within in-patient settings and out-patient settings), and when it is in the best interest of the patient to transfer the care to another qualified or rested provider (e.g., clinical experience and education hours or fatigue). - Each training program will be responsible for developing a formal policy for patient hand-offs/transitions of care.
-This policy must be distributed to all trainees and faculty. - b) Hand-off communication entails direct communication between the off-going provider / team member currently caring for the patient and the upcoming provider / team taking over the care of the patient; face-to-face and phone-tophone are two such methods of direct communication. - c) It is highly recommended that trainees and faculty identify a quiet area to give report that is conducive to transferring information with few interruptions.
-NOTE: email and text are not acceptable forms of direct communication for Patient Hand-offs. - d) Off-going provider will have at hand any required supporting documentation or tools used to convey information and immediate access to the patient's record. - e) All communication and transfers of information will be provided in a manner consistent with protecting patient confidentiality and privacy. - f) Providers will afford each other the opportunity to ask or answer questions and read or repeat back information as needed.
+- 2) Hand-off communication is a real time, active process of passing patient-specific information from one caregiver to another, generally conducted face-to-face, or from one team of caregivers to another for the purpose of ensuring the continuity and safety of the patient's care. - 3) Hand-offs should occur at a fixed time and place each day and use a standard verbal or written template. - 4) The circumstances for transitions of care may include scheduled and unscheduled changes of assignments, at the conclusion and the commencement of assigned duty periods or call, when the patient is transferred to another site or another team of providers (e.g., transfer within in-patient settings and out-patient settings), and when it is in the best interest of the patient to transfer the care to another qualified or rested provider (e.g., clinical experience and education hours or fatigue). - a) Each training program will be responsible for developing a formal policy for patient hand-offs/transitions of care.
+This policy must be distributed to all trainees and faculty. - b) Hand-off communication entails direct communication between the off-going provider/team member currently caring for the patient and the upcoming provider/team taking over the care of the patient; face-to-face and phone-to-phone are two such methods of direct communication. - c) It is highly recommended that trainees and faculty identify a quiet area to give report that is conducive to transferring information with few interruptions.
+NOTE: email and text are not acceptable forms of direct communication for Patient Hand-offs. - d) Off-going provider will have at hand any required supporting documentation or tools used to convey information and immediate access to the patient's record. - e) All communication and transfers of information will be provided in a manner consistent with protecting patient confidentiality and privacy. - f) Providers will afford each other the opportunity to ask or answer questions and read or repeat back information as needed. - d.

-- d.
 The patient will be informed of any transfer of care or responsibility, when possible. - e.
 The effectiveness of the program's hand-off process will be monitored through direct observation of trainee performance.
 The program will review hand-off effectiveness at least annually as part of the annual program evaluation. - f.
-Minimal Elements of a Template - g.
-Each residency training program that provides in-patient care is responsible for creating/utilizing a patient checklist template.
-At a minimum, key elements of this template should include, but are not limited to: - 1) Patient information (name, age, room number, medical id number, important elements of medical history, allergies, resuscitation status, family contacts); - 2) Current condition and care plan (pertinent diagnoses, diet, activity, planned operations, significant events during previous shift, current medications); - 3) Active issues (pending laboratory tests, x-rays, discharge or communication with consultant, changes in medication, overnight care issues, "to-do" list); - 4) Contingency plans (if/then statements); - 5) Synthesis of information ("read-back" by receiver to verify); - 6) Opportunity to ask questions and review historical information; - 7) Name and contact number of responsible trainee and attending physician; and - 8) Name and contact number of resident/fellow/attending physician for back up.
+Minimal Elements of a Template - 1) Each residency training program that provides in-patient care is responsible for creating/utilizing a patient checklist template.
+At a minimum, key elements of this template should include, but are not limited to: - a) Patient information (name, age, room number, medical id number, important elements of medical history, allergies, resuscitation status, family contacts); - b) Current condition and care plan (pertinent diagnoses, diet, activity, planned operations, significant events during previous shift, current medications); - c) Active issues (pending laboratory tests, x-rays, discharge or communication with consultant, changes in medication, overnight care issues, "to-do" list); - d) Contingency plans (if/then statements); - e) Synthesis of information ("read-back" by receiver to verify);

+- f) Opportunity to ask questions and review historical information; - g) Name and contact number of responsible trainee and attending physician; and - h) Name and contact number of resident/fellow/attending physician for back up.